Singapore in 3 Days: An Exciting Itinerary for Families

 You will want to arrive early to Gardens by the Bay.
 I suggest heading to the Supertree Grove first, at around 8:00am.
 This is the best time to take in these stunning structures, as it is not too hot yet and there are very few other people.
 The Supertree Grove is free to walk around, however you will have to pay if you wish to walk the OCBC Skyway.

-From there you can head to the Cloud Forest and the Flower Dome, two plant life conservatories.
-The Conservatories open at 9:00am, and tickets cost S$28 (adult) and S$15 (child).
-Your ticket allows you to enter both.
+Depending on what ticket you choose, from there you can head to the Cloud Forest and the Flower Dome, two plant life conservatories.

 Experience the Art Science Museum